-Calculate your vehicle expenses using a flat rate for mileage instead of the actual costs you paid for buying and maintaining your vehicle.
+Calculate your vehicle expenses using a flat rate for mileage instead of the actual costs of buying and running your vehicle, for example insurance, repairs, servicing, fuel.

 You’ve driven 11,000 business miles over the year.